fabric/fabric/sites/docs/upgrading.rst

 ============

-We'd like to call out, in no particular order, some specific improvements in Fabric 2 that might make upgrading worth your time.
+We'd like to call out, in no particular order, some specific improvements in modern Fabric that might make upgrading worth your time.

 .. note::
     These are all listed in the next section as well, so if you're already